-- This alternative does not separate local from international traffic.
-Any future back-ups or congestion associated with delays at the border could cause back-ups on the freeway and impact local/regional traffic; - As the new facility will be a fully controlled access facility, it will be impossible to achieve the same level of local and regional mobility as currently exists in the corridor; - This concept does not offer any substantial advantages with respect to minimizing property impact along the right-of-way, however, it is clear that property impacts associated with interchanges at Todd Lane/Cabana and Cousineau would create both direct and indirect impacts on the adjacent communities.
+- This alternative does not separate local and international traffic.
+Any future back-ups or congestion associated with delays at the border could cause back-ups on the freeway and impact local/regional traffic; - As the new freeway will be a fully controlled access facility, it will be impossible to achieve the same level of local and regional mobility as currently exists in the corridor; - This concept does not offer any substantial advantages with respect to minimizing property impact along the right-of-way, however, it is clear that property impacts associated with interchanges at Todd Lane/Cabana Road West and Cousineau Road would create both direct and indirect impacts on the adjacent communities.

 The remaining three concepts were developed into five cross-section alternatives that better met the objectives.
 On this basis, the study team developed the following five initial access road alternatives between Highway 3 and the Malden Road area.
-It should be noted that even the at-grade alternatives listed below were largely below grade:

-- At-grade six-lane freeway with parallel one-way service roads on either side of the freeway; - Below-grade six-lane freeway with parallel one-way service roads on either side of the freeway; - At-grade six-lane freeway with parallel service roads on one side of the freeway; - Below-grade six-lane freeway with parallel service roads on one side of the freeway; - Six lane freeway in a cut and cover tunnel with service roads on the surface.
+- Alternative 1A At-grade six-lane freeway with parallel one-way service roads on either side of the freeway: - Alternative 1B Below-grade six-lane freeway with parallel one-way service roads on either side of the freeway: - Alternative 2A At-grade six-lane freeway with parallel service roads on one side of the freeway; - Alternative 2B Below-grade six-lane freeway with parallel service roads on one side of the freeway: - Alternative 3 Six lane freeway in a cut and cover tunnel with service roads on the surface.

-In addition, in the area of Howard Avenue to Huron Church Line, the access road alternatives analyzed included two slightly different alignment options:
+In addition, in the area of Howard Avenue to Huron Church Line, the at-grade and below-grade access road alternatives analyzed included two slightly different alignment options: